juliankrzysiak/hydration/README.md

 I needed a simple way to track when to water my native plants since I kept forgetting, so I made this.

-For the backend, I sticked with the trustworthy Express.
+For the backend, I stuck with the trustworthy Express.
 For my database, I went with PostGreSQL instead of MongoDB, since I thought a relational database would fit my needs better, and I wanted to learn SQL.
-Because of that, I just went with using raw SQL queries instead of abstracting it away via Object Relational Mapping I also implemented testing for the backend with a test databse to ensure my queries and REST calls were doing the right thing.
+Because of that, I just went with using raw SQL queries instead of abstracting it away via Object Relational Mapping I also implemented testing for the backend with a test database to ensure my queries and REST calls were doing the right thing.

-For the frontend, I went with React to hone the skills ever more.
+For the frontend, I went with React againt to hone my skills.
 As the need for global state management eventually came, I opted for Zustand instead of Redux w/ RTK.
 Much simpler to use.
 For data fetching and caching, I opted for Tanstack Query instead of RTK Query.
 They both seem to be similar in performance.
 While RTK seems a bit more flexible, Tanstack Query was much simpler to use and got the job done the same, so I will most likely use this for future projects.
 I also wanted to use navigable pages, so I added React Router for routing purposes.
+I used Firebase just for authorization purposes.
+I had already worked with auth in the past, and I would rather trust a competent library than waste time introducing security risks.

 Due to the larger scope of the project, I drew inspiration from [Bulletproof React](https://github.com/alan2207/bulletproof-react) for restructuring my frontend file structure.
 In essence, I broke down specific portions of the project into different features, where one could find all the relevant components, libs, utils, etc.